-The traditional date given as the founding of William Carey University is 1906.
-While researching the history of the college in preparation for the centennial celebration in 2006, an advertisement was found in The Times Picayune inviting parents from the city of New Orleans to send their children to "the newly relocated" South Mississippi College in Hattiesburg, Mississippi.
-Further research revealed that Professor W. I. Thames had established Pearl River Boarding School in Poplarville, Mississippi, in 1892 and when fire destroyed the buildings, Professor Thames decided to rebuild in Hattiesburg and name the new school South Mississippi College.
-Thus the predecessors of William Carey University claim the distinction of being the first institution of higher learning in two South Mississippi communities.
+The institution that is now William Carey University had its earliest origins in Poplarville, Mississippi, when the noted educator W. I. Thames opened Pearl River Boarding School in 1892.
+As did many institutions of its day, Pearl River Boarding School offered "elementary, preparatory, and some college work."
+A disastrous fire destroyed the school in 1905, and an effort was made to obtain backing for a new school in Poplarville to be called South Mississippi College.
+The efforts were not successful, and Professor Thames moved to Hattiesburg where, with the backing of a group of New Orleans businessmen, he opened South Mississippi College in 1906.
 Little is known of Pearl River Boarding School, but South Mississippi College, under the leadership of Professor Thames as its president, quickly gained a reputation for having a strong faculty, especially in art, music, history, and home economics.
 After a fire destroyed the immense administration building, including classrooms, library, and a 1500-seat auditorium, the young institution was forced to close.